T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis: Proposed Non-convex Tensor Recovery Models and Algorithms

-According to the ADMM algorithm, we may iterate variables as following: { } The sub-problem of updating $\calL$ and $\calE$ has closed-form solutions using Theorem \ref{thm:generalizedthresholding} and Theorem \ref{thm:generalizedtSVT}.
+This problem is also easy to solve by ADMM.
+The sub-problem of updating $\calL$ and $\calE$ has closed-form solutions according to Theorem \ref{thm:generalizedthresholding} and Theorem \ref{thm:generalizedtSVT}.
 We describe the detailed algorithm in Algorithm \ref{alg:trpcamm}.
+We have the following theoretical result for this algorithm.